 Share or request a Doggy Info sheet

-Before you borrow a dog for the first time, or if your dog is being taken on a walk or day out we always recommend sharing the Doggy Info Sheet.
+Before you borrow a dog for the first time, or if your dog is being taken on a walk or day out we always recommend sharing their Doggy Info Sheet.
 This includes all the information a borrower might need.

 As a minimum please share your contact information (like your phone number) with a borrower or owner when borrowing a dog for the first time, as its always helpful to have this on hand if you have any questions.
+And make sure to keep your info sheet updated with any changes.

 Be kind and respectful